The Role of Cross-Silo Federated Learning in Facilitating Data Sharing in the Agri-Food Sector

 We give theoretical descriptions and empirical evidence that the proposed methods will not only provide privacy guarantees supporting the facilitation of data sharing and collaborative machine learning training, but also perform close to their traditionally trained machine learning counterparts.
 The performance demonstrated gives further credibility to such methods for training machine learning models in a collaborative setting providing knowledge that performance can be guaranteed and improved with more data from differing sources.

 The field of distributed and privacy preserving machine learning is growing rapidly, where these methods are becoming evermore relevant in industry, we believe this work is just the start point for the adoption of large scale distributed computation in agri-food.
 Direct future work aims to showcase the implementation of these propositions in the real-world setting whilst further addressing the issues regarding statistical heterogeneity as well as addressing the social, political challenges present in data sharing.
 Moving forward we aim to further develop a more concrete pipeline from data to model output addressing communication, central servers and regulatory implications to achieve a standard in collaborative and data sharing procedures across the food supply chain.
-We hope our propositions both theoretical and empirical can induce confidence in the agri-food sector to facilitate data sharing in the ever growing distributed setting of modern data collection.